Sketchy ideas

 variance

-• maybe we eventually want a contravariant notation, e.g. in
+- maybe we eventually want a contravariant notation, e.g.

 class Cell<type =T> {